rmarschall/LTE-CAT-M1-NB-IoT-ARDUINO-TEMP/README.md

 1. Activate holoram.io sim (https://support.hologram.io/hc/en-us/articles/360035697873-How-do-I-activate-SIMs-)

-2. Follow the instruction for the Botletics sim7000a shield (https://github.com/botletics/SIM7000-LTE-Shield/wiki)
+2. Follow the instruction for the Botletics sim7000a shield and only proceed when you can confirm it's activated and functional using the provided example code. (https://github.com/botletics/SIM7000-LTE-Shield/wiki)

+3. Create a thingspeak account and then click the "Channels"->"My Channels"->"New Channel".
+Name Field 1 "temp" and then click save at the bottom.
+Next locate the API Keys button for step 5.

+4. Download files from this repo and move contents of the "libraries" folder to your Arduino IDE libraries folder.

+5. Open the .ino file and edit the line of code containing the thingspeak url.
+Replace the "XXXXXXXXXXXX" with your thingspeak "Write API Key"

+6. Enjoy!